 In order to get a Type ID in ERATV you need to:

-1. Submit to the wanted authorising entity (NSA or Agency) a request for a draft type in ERATV before applying for the authorisation.
-When the Agency is chosen as authorizing entity, please use this template.
+1. Submit to the authorising entity (NSA or Agency) a request for the creation of a draft type in ERATV before applying for the authorisation.
+When the Agency is the authorising entity, please use this template (TEM_VEA_092).

 2. When granted access to the draft type provide the technical details directly in ERATV.
 The draft type contains the TYPE ID to use in the authorisation application.
 More information about ERATV can be found here.

-3. When your draft type is ready in ERATV print it into a PDF file (or export it to Excel) and upload that file into the documentation of your application in the OSS.
+3. When your draft type is ready in ERATV print it into a PDF file (or export it to Excel), fill-in this template (TEM_VEA_060) and upload both files into the documentation of your application in the OSS.

 Templates and checklists can be used to support the work of the actors during the assessment.
 These templates and checklists are documents to fill in with usual office suite tools and to upload in the OSS as attachments to the various reports (mainly completeness check, detailed assessment, conclusion, decision and authorisation).
 The templates and checklists are made available to the users through the templates folder in the library.